grindlemire/go-rest-service-example/README.md

 - [pkg/router](./pkg/router) - Contains all the routing information.
 Registering a new route or middleware would take place in here
 - [pkg/middleware](./pkg/middleware) - Contains all my middleware.
 The basics are fingerprinting requests, metrics, and auth.
 See below for more detail
 - [pkg/handlers](./pkg/handlers) - Contains the actual end handlers for each route.
-- [pkg/metrics](./pkg/metrics) - Contains the lifecycle management for the [prometheus](https://prometheus.io/) server that serves the metrics on a different port than the rest server.
 - [pkg/config](./pkg/config) - Contains the configuration logic that could be used to customize the project.
 I use env variable injection